Rorschach7/UnrealFileDialog/README.md

 > [!NOTE]
 > This project also contains a C++ and a blueprint example.

+## Styling and Extendability

+The fastest way to adjust the look of the widget is to copy the WBP_FileDialog blueprint from the plugin's content directory to your own content directory and adjust the styling.
+TextBlocks, Borders, and Buttons can be styled by using the CommonUI plugin's style blueprints.
+The input boxes must be styled directly in the UMG editor.
+The layout can also be changed to your liking.
+Just make sure not to change the name of the bound widgets.

+You can also inherit from the native UFileDialogWidget class.
+Almost all functions are virtual and can easily be overridden and adjusted.

 ## What's next?

 - extension selection via combo box for file saving dialog
 - ability to create a new directory via the file dialog widget
+- side panel with shortcuts to volumes and special directories (home, desktop, etc.)